Layout Image

 7. Make access to your wireless router more difficult by turning on access controls.
 This means that only a machine with a particular device MAC address, or IP address on your network has the ability to connect to your wireless router, to change the wireless router settings.

-Now you may see why I suggested in my previous blog to turn off you wireless router, and plug your computer directly into your broadband modem with a network cable.
-It is just simpler, faster, safer, and more reliable.
+Now you may see why I suggest turning off your WiFi, and plugging your computer directly into your broadband modem with a network cable.
+It is simpler, faster, safer, and more reliable.

 Disclaimer: This is an amateur volunteer run service.
 Human error can provide incorrect information, and equipment malfunction can produce false readings.
 Do not rely on, or take action upon information presented on this web site or at SCCC activities, without further research.
 Views expressed in the pages, images, or tutorials on the SCCC Inc., web site or presented at venues, maybe the personal opinions of the relevant writers or presenters, and are not necessarily representative of those of SCCC Inc.